-- financial records have been properly maintained in that they correctly record and explain the Company's transactions, and financial position and performance, enable true and fair financial statements to be prepared and audited; and are retained for seven years after the transactions covered by the records are completed; - the financial statements and notes required by the accounting standards for the financial year comply with the accounting standards; - the financial statements and notes for the financial year give a true and fair view of the Company's financial position and performance; - any other matters that are prescribed by the Corporations Act and regulations as they relate to statements and notes for the financial year are satisfied; and - in accordance with section 295A of the Corporations Act, in their view the financial statements are founded on a sound system of risk management and internal control, and that the system is operating effectively in all material respects in relation to financial reporting risks.
+- financial records have been properly maintained in that they correctly record and explain the Company's transactions, and financial position and performance, enable true and fair financial statements to be prepared and audited; and are retained for seven years after the transactions covered by the records are completed - the financial statements and notes required by the accounting standards for the financial year comply with the accounting standards - the financial statements and notes for the financial year give a true and fair view of the Company's financial position and performance - any other matters that are prescribed by the Corporations Act and regulations as they relate to statements and notes for the financial year are satisfied - in accordance with section 295A of the Corporations Act, in their view the financial statements are founded on a sound system of risk management and internal control, and that the system is operating effectively in all material respects in relation to financial reporting risks.

-The Audit & Risk Committee is responsible for maintaining open lines of communication between the Board, management and the external auditors so as to enable information and points of view to be freely exchanged.
+The Audit & Risk Committee is responsible for maintaining open lines of communication between the Board, management and the external auditors to enable information and points of view to be freely exchanged.
+SCA's external auditor attends each meeting of the Audit & Risk Committee and meets separately with the Chair of the Audit & Risk Committee periodically.

-The auditor attends the Company's AGM and is available to answer security holder questions on the conduct of the audit, and the preparation and content of the auditor's report.
+The auditor attends the Company's AGM and is available to answer questions from security holders about the conduct of the audit, and the preparation and content of the auditor's report.